Catalina-fdzmena/Catalina-fdzmena/README.md

 🎓 &nbsp; B.S. in Computer Science and Technology.\
 📞 &nbsp;Team Lead Manager @ Teleperformance.\
 💡  &nbsp;I belive that social transformation through tecnology is the key for world change and human evolution.\
-🦾 &nbsp;Bioinformatics,Data Science,Cloud Computing, Physics and Technical Director Enthuciast.\
+🦾 &nbsp;Bioinformatics,Data Science, Physics and Technical Director Enthuciast.\
 🌍 &nbsp;I'm passionate about helping others, find real-life solutions based on data predictions and sometimes rigg 3D characters.\
 💼 &nbsp;Currently seeking for either internships or part-time jobs/project to apply the skills I've been working on as well as my previous job experience with Data .\
 💬 &nbsp;Feel free to reach out to me for volunteering, or any type of consulting .\